Description for the Beautiful Woman [video]

 A woman filled with love and compassion is so beautiful.
 If you watch her closely you will find children, young people, the aged, even animals being drawn into her love.
 One day I discovered the most beautiful description of love that I had ever read.

-God's description of love is what creates true beauty in the heart.
-It is a beauty that satisfies and stabilizes a long term relationship, It is a beauty that gives inner peace and it blesses those who receive it.
+When a heart contains the qualities God's describes it creates a true beauty in the heart.
+It is a beauty that satisfies and stabilizes a long term relationship, It is a beauty that gives inner peace.
 This heart beauty pleases Father God.

 It was a process for me to see through outward beauty.
 When I finally got it my sense of what is truly beautiful changed drastically.